iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

 <img src="../Images/mapbox_checkbox1.png" width="1000">
 </p>

 - Great!
 You can check/uncheck those boxes, you can see it doesn't do anything yet.
 A last formatting piece is that I want each layername-box pair to have its own line.
+We will create a label element and, inside it, we're going to add an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) that uses HTML's built-in input type `checkbox`.
+(There a lot of different types of built-in inputs!)
+- We have also named these labels `check-container` (it's a `class` and not an `id` because there are multiple elements under the same name)

-To do so, add the following to your `style.css` file:
+- Add the following to your `style.css` file:
 ```css
 .check-container {
   display: flex;